-If a seller cannot speak with you over the phone, let you inspect the car before purchase but the deal seems too good to be true, then it probably is.
+If a seller cannot speak with you over the phone or let you inspect the car before purchase and the deal seems too good to be true, then it probably is.
 Unfortunately, there are people who try their best to scam others into buying a car that might not be what was really advertised, is stolen or might not exist.

 Always try and get in contact with the seller on the phone and plan an inspection to see the car in person before exchanging any money.